IAMS MY

 How to keep your dog at a healthy weight?

-You can easily manage your dog’s obesity and maintain the ideal weight of your dog if you follow a regime and take the necessary steps.
+You can easily manage your dog’s weight and maintain the ideal weight of your dog if you follow a regime and take the necessary steps.
 Here’s are some things you should keep in mind during your dog’s weight management:

 Avoid feeding home-cooked foods